grand-rick/design-patterns/strategy-pattern/README.md

 ## STRATEGY PATTERN

-> The strategy pattern defines a family of algorithms, encapsulates each one, and makes them interchangeable.
-Strategy lets the algorithm vary independently from clients that use it.
+> _**Defines a family of algorithms, encapsulates each one, and makes them interchangeable.
+Strategy lets the algorithm vary independently from clients that use it.**_

 ### When to use the strategy pattern?